Qasim-Shaheen/Timer-Interrupt-LED-Blink/README.md

 * f(target frequency): This is our target frequency 1Hz.
 We want the interrupt t trigger once every second.(1/1s = 1Hz).
 * at the end we subtract -1 because the timer starts counting at 0.

+#### you can change th blink speed by adjusting the Target Frequency f = 1/time in seconds